williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 The new version of Okta Auth JS, 1.5.0, is available:

-* Added manual token refreshes with the token.refresh method.
+* Perform manual token refreshes with the `token.refresh` method.
-* Okta Auth JS can create authorization codes.
+* Create authorization codes in Okta Auth JS.
-* Access updated user information with token.getUserInfo.
+* Access updated user information with `token.getUserInfo`.
-* Performance improvements when refreshing multiple tokens.
+* Performance has improved when refreshing multiple tokens.

 Learn about these and other improvements in [the GitHub repository](https://github.com/okta/okta-auth-js/releases/latest).